ON THIS PAGE

 Project Overview

-As part of a Countywide effort on sustainability, Public Works in coordination with Southern California Edison (SCE), are in the process of converting approximately 60,000 streetlights within the unincorporated communities of Los Angeles County from High-Pressure Sodium (HPS) lighting to energy-efficient Light Emitting Diode (LED) technology, anticipated to conclude in Fall 2023.
+As part of a Countywide effort on sustainability, Public Works in coordination with Southern California Edison (SCE) has converted approximately 60,000 streetlights to date within the unincorporated communities of Los Angeles County from High-Pressure Sodium (HPS) lighting to energy-efficient Light Emitting Diode (LED) technology.

 No new streetlights will be installed as part of the streetlight conversion project.
 The existing HPS lamps will be replaced by equivalent LED lamps providing the same level of illumination.